An Introduction to Geometric Topology: Shear coordinates

 Let $\Delta_1,\ldots, \Delta_{2k}$ be an even number of identical copies of the standard oriented 2-simplex.
 A \emph{triangulation} $\calT$ is a partition of the $6k$ edges of the triangles into $3k$ pairs, and for each pair a simplicial isometry between the two edges.
 The triangulation is \emph{oriented} if the simplicial isometries are orientation-reversing.
 If we glue the triangles along the isometries we get a compact surface $S$: we always suppose that $S$ is connected and $\calT$ is oriented, hence $S = S_g$ for some $g\geqslant 0$.

 The surface $S$ is triangulated with $2k$ triangles, $3k$ edges, and some $p$ vertices.
-Vertices, edges, and triangles form a cellularisation of $S$, but not necessarily a simplicial complex: note that the three vertices of a triangle $\Delta_i$ can be identified to a single one along the process, as the following exercise shows.
+Vertices, edges, and triangles form a cellularisation of $S$, but not necessarily a simplicial complex: for instance two or three vertices of the same triangle $\Delta_i$ can be identified to a single one along the process, as the following exercise shows.

 \begin{ex} Construct a triangulation of the torus with one vertex, three edges, and two triangles. \end{ex}